Paths of Distinction

 - Present the Bioethics Research Paper orally at the SMPH Bioethics Research Symposium

-The UW IPE Path of Distinction Program (UW IPE PoD) awards distinction at graduation for health/social science program students (including the MD program students) who complete a two-year longitudinal IPE program, as detailed below, to gain and advance knowledge and skills in interprofessional competencies, and to become interprofessional practitioners as future healthcare team members and leaders.
+The UW Interprofessional Practice and Education Path of Distinction (UW IPE PoD) program awards distinction at graduation for health/social science program students (including the MD program students) who complete a two-year longitudinal IPE program, as detailed below, to gain and advance knowledge and skills in interprofessional competencies, and to become interprofessional practitioners as future healthcare team members and leaders.

-IPE is widely recognized as a roadmap toward improving the patient care experience, improving the health of communities and populations, reducing the cost of healthcare delivery, and improving the work experience of healthcare professionals - known as the ‘Quadruple Aim’.
+IPE is widely recognized as a roadmap toward improving the patient care experience, improving the health of communities and populations, reducing the cost of healthcare delivery and improving the work experience of healthcare professionals – known as the ‘Quadruple Aim’.

-The UW IPE PoD Program provides students with IPE learning, IPE research, IPE leadership and IPE reflection opportunities that supplement their program-specific education opportunities:
+The UW IPE PoD Program provides students with IPE learning, IPE research, IPE leadership and IPE reflection opportunities that supplement their program-specific education opportunities.

-- IPE Learning
+IPE Learning

-- Students need to complete the IPE Fundamental Badge (the four UW CIPE Competency Modules), an IPE course (or an IPE Didactic/Specialty Badge), an IPE simulation opportunity, and an IPE clinical/community placement.
+Students need to complete the IPE Fundamental Badge (the four UW CIPE Competency Modules), an IPE course (or an IPE Didactic/Specialty Badge), an IPE simulation opportunity, and an IPE clinical/community placement.

-- IPE Leadership
+IPE Leadership

-- Students are required to complete an IPE Leadership Badge through fulfilling two or more IPE leadership opportunities.
+Students are required to complete an IPE Leadership Badge through fulfilling two or more IPE leadership opportunities.

-- IPE Project
+IPE Project

-- Students to complete an IPE Scholarship Badge by developing, implementing, evaluating, and disseminating an IPE-related project to advance the Quadruple Aim (better health, better care, better value, and better providers’ work experience).
+Students to complete an IPE Scholarship Badge by developing, implementing, evaluating, and disseminating an IPE-related project to advance the Quadruple Aim (better health, better care, better value, and better providers’ work experience).

-- Final IPE Reflection and Knowledge Sharing
+Final IPE Reflection and Knowledge Sharing

-- At the end of the program, students are required to either submit a reflection or present/share (individually or as teams) their learning from their IPE PoD journey with students in their (and other) programs.
+At the end of the program, students are required to either submit a reflection or present/share (individually or as teams) their learning from their IPE PoD journey with students in their (and other) programs.

 Cross-professional students at UW-Madison at any year in their program (as long as they are able to satisfy the requirements) are eligible to apply.
 Applicants are required to complete an online application.
 The application includes a 500-word personal statement about IPE interest/experience and the impact of the UW IPE Path of Distinction on professional growth, as well as a resume/CV.

-Learn more about the Path of Distinction in Interprofessional Practice and Education
+More about the Path of Distinction in Interprofessional Practice and Education